Written by Donald E. Sheppard

 Elvas says, "Casqui gave DeSoto one of his daughters, saying that his greatest desire was to unite his blood with that of so great a lord as he was..."
 The Governor replied...
 "Look Casqui, we did not come to destroy you, but rather to make you know and understand the cross and our God...
 But since you went away without my permission, I thought that you held little regard for the doctrine that we had given you; and for the contempt that you had for it, I wished to destroy you...
 Now that you come humbly, you may be certain that I wish you more good than you think; and if you are in need of something from me, tell me and you will see it... because you and your people are our brothers, and thus our God tells us."

 Rangel says, "The Indians were as amazed at this as the Christians were at what Casqui had said..." given that DeSoto seldom changed his mind and had little patience with Indians.
 It's likely that he wanted to keep the peace in that neighborhood with two very strong allies.
-If he was to establish a port on America's northern sea to trade Spain's New World fortunes with China, he would need both Casqui and Pacaha to aid in his defense, being so deep inside this continent.
-He had done so in South America, with local allies, and had claimed a city of gold, but his Illinois scouts were about to return with news that sailing from there to China was out of the question.
+If he was to establish a port on America's northern sea to trade Spain's New World fortunes with China, he would need both Casqui and Pacaha to aid and defend him.

 DeSoto's Scouts return from Illinois...

-The King's Agent reported that, "...we traveled eight days (northward from Terre Haute) through an uninhabited land (the natives had fled with news of Spain's arrival) of very swampy lakes (photo above), where we did not even find trees, but rather some great plains, where was grass so tall and so strong that even with the horses we could not force our way through it (guides may have misled them).
-At the end of this time, we arrived at some Indian settlements (just below Chicago, having followed the route of Illinois Highway 1) that were covered with sewn reeds.
+The King's Agent reported that, "...we traveled eight days (northward from Terre Haute) through an uninhabited land of very swampy lakes (photo above), where we did not even find trees, but rather some great plains, where was grass so tall and so strong that even with the horses we could not force our way through it.
+At the end of this time, we arrived at some Indian settlements (just below Chicago) that were covered with sewn reeds.
 When they wish to carry their houses away, they roll up the reeds of the covering and an Indian man carries it, and the woman carries the framework of poles over which it is placed, and it is set up and taken down so easily that even if they moved every hour they could carry their houses with them."

-On the Full Moon morning of July 8th, 1541, at Lake Michigan at Chicago, the King's Agent had recorded, "We returned to this town of Pacaha (Terre Haute), where the governor remained... having seen that there was no road to traverse to the other sea" - no seaway to the Pacific Ocean.
+At the end of his journey he reported, at Lake Michigan at Chicago, "We returned to this town of Pacaha... having seen that there was no road to traverse to the other sea..." - no open seaway to the Pacific Ocean.

 DeSoto ordered his army to retreat southward.
 They were never told the real reason why, only that food was not to be found to the north.
 The foot soldiers were sent back to Vincennes.
 Biedma says, "...we turned south and returned to where we had placed the cross (Vincennes, where DeSoto and his riders joined the foot soldiers on July 30th), and from there we (the entire army) headed southwest to another province which is called Quiguate."